spessasus/sf2-rmidi-specification/README.md

 Using a bank offset of 0 in that case is recommended and defined.
 3. The MIDI file must reflect the change as well: all bank select messages are incremented by 1 when compared to the original composition.
-4. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should use the first preset with the given program number in the embedded SoundFont bank.
-5. If the MIDI file references a program that does not exist within the embedded SoundFont bank, the software should fall back to the main sound bank.
+4. If the MIDI file references a bank and program combination does not exist within the embedded SoundFont bank, the software should fall back to the main sound bank and use it as normal.
-6. The system cannot be GM since the bank is ignored.
+5. The system cannot be GM since the bank is ignored.
 GS or XG are valid.
 This requires sanitizing the MIDI and setting either GS or XG at the start.

 The MIDI file must reflect this bank shift: